Overview of Banks in Italy

-For anyone considering a career in banking in Italy, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Italy, this list of top banks in Italy is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Founded in 1998, Unicredit SpA is a product of a merger of Italian banking groups.
-The Italian global banking and financial services company oversees an extensive network covering 50 markets in 18 countries with headquarters in Milan.
+Founded in 1870, Unicredit SpA is the product of a merger of banks in Italy.
+The Italian global banking and financial services company oversees an extensive network covering 50 markets in 18 countries, with headquarters in Milan.

 The bank’s headquarters is in Torre Intesa Sanpaolo in Turin, serving customers through 4,825 domestic branches and 1,143 branches overseas.
-In 2007, it listed 13 million customers and assets worth $690 billion, overtaking Unicredit Group as the largest bank in the country.
-In 2010, Intesa Sanpaolo was ranked 26th in the Forbes Global 2000 list
+In 2007, it listed 13 million customers and assets worth $690 billion, overtaking Unicredit Group as the largest of the banks in Italy.
+In 2010, Intesa Sanpaolo was ranked 26th in the Forbes Global 2000 list.

 Cassa Depositi e Prestiti is Italy’s national investment bank and the third-largest bank in the country in terms of total assets.
 The bank was founded in Turin in 1850.
 It was restructured in 1863, moving its headquarters to Rome.
 The Italian Ministry of Economy and Finance owns 83% of the bank’s share capital, while 16% is owned by banking institutions and the remaining 1% in treasury shares.

 The bank is responsible for managing the Italian Postal savings, which serve as its first source of financial resources that are used by the Italian State or local governments for acquisitions, investments, and economic projects.